paulinamalgorzata/TeachMeSkills-warsztaty/README.md

 The training taught me the correct and helpful commenting of project elements and the proper naming of classes.
 We've practiced using the display: flex; to arrange elements on the website.

-TeachMeSkills-warsztaty online „Front End czeka na Ciebie”.
+TeachMeSkills - warsztaty online „Front End czeka na Ciebie”.
 Spikerem był Eugeniusz Zujew - Front End Developer w EY.
 Projekt podzielony jest na 5 sekcji oraz footer.
 Do tworzenia strony korzystaliśmy z projektu w aplikacji Figma.